Statkus/ambi/README.md

   - make install

 - Now you can build Ambi:
-  - Go to ambi root dir
+  - Go to ambi root directory
   - make build

 - And finally launch Ambi:
   - ./ambi

+At startup ./ambi will look for a file called "yt_api_key.txt" in ambi root directory, this file must contain a valid Youtube API key.
-The server use the port 80, on Linux base system the access to port 80 need root privilege.
+The server use the port 80, on Linux based system the access to port 80 needs root privilege.